-The used LVM model delivers 2.56 Msamples data per second (MS/s) only.
-Meaningful data can be expected up to 1 MHz, perhaps 1.2 MHz.

-For the calculation of a smooth time signal, the 2.56 MS/s data from LVM was interpolated to 40 MS/s by using the "sinc" function (available with Matlab).
-All graphs shown in this presentation were produced from 40 MS/s data.
-All FFT calculations used a FFT buffer of 32K zero padded samples, resulting in a FFT-resolution of 1.2207 kHz (40000 /32768).
+The LVM model used delivered 2,56 Msamples per second (MS/s) only.
+Hence, meaningful LVM data can be expected up to about 1 MHz.
+For the calculation of a smooth time-series signal, the 2,56 MS/s data from LVM was interpolated to 40 MS/s by using the "sinc" function (available with Matlab).
+Fig. 2-6 shows the samples from LVM as blue circles and the interpolated curve as green line.
+All graphs shown in this work were produced from 40 MS/s data.
+All FFT calculations used a FFT buffer of 32K zero padded samples, resulting in a FFT-resolution of 1,2207 kHz (40 000 / 32 768).

-Fig. 2-6 Transmitter voltage (normalized) from LVM data (blue circles) and 40 MS/s interpolated signal (green line) and its 1st deviation du/dt (red) that represents T-current
+Fig. 2-6 Transmitter voltage (normalized) from LVM data (blue circles) and 40 MS/s interpolated signal (green line) and its 1st derivation du/dt (red line) that represents T-current